best-surrogacy-agencies-in-texas

 4. American Surrogacy (Serves Texas)

-American Surrogacy is a national agency that actively serves Texas intended parents and surrogates.
+American Surrogacy is a national agency that actively serves intended parents and surrogates across the state.
 The agency offers three program tiers designed to match different budgets and risk tolerances, from full-service programs with financial protections to a coordination-only option for families who already have a surrogate identified.

 For intended parents:

-• Three program options: Limited Risk Program ($202,500+) with coverage for failed transfers and rematches; Foundation Program ($187,500+) with traditional fee structure and lower upfront cost; Independent Program ($24,000+) for coordination-only when a surrogate is already identified.
+• Three program options: Limited Risk Program ($202,500+) with coverage for failed transfers and rematches; Foundation Program ($187,500+) with traditional fee structure; Independent Program ($24,000+) for coordination-only when a surrogate is already identified.

 • Matching speed: 1–4 months — one of the faster national agencies serving Texas.